 Exercise 8: What are the possible syndromes for the code above?
 What was the syndrome when the second bit was in error?
 Would the code correct the right bit?

 Exercise 9: Does a syndrome of zero indicate an error?
-For what n can a k-bit syndrome correct a single error?
+What is the largest value of n for which a k-bit syndrome can correct a single error?

 Cyclic Codes